 It contains a printable infographic covering the basics of the Present Simple and three printable worksheets.
-Getting back to basics: If you've been following my blog, you'll know that I've been on a journey of discovery, concerning using technology to create materials and using technology to teach and study.
+Getting back to basics: LISTENING.
+1.

 Having just returned from an idyllic two weeks in Barbados with its white sandy beaches and turquoise blue waters, I can totally empathise with the excitement that will be felt across households as families pack their suitcases remembering to take with them their swimsuits – trunks for boys and men; bikinis, tankinis, one-piece swimsuits for girls and women; their beach towels; shorts;T-shirts; light summer dresses; sparkly sandals; flip flops; sunglasses (or shades) and many more items.

 Of course, we mustn’t forget to take our suntan or sunscreen lotions with us.
 Years ago, people used to go on a beach holiday and not bother with sun protection.
 So armed with sun protection, swimsuits, beach towels and all the right clothes for a beach holiday, what are you going to do?
-A beach library – my idea of heaven.
 Experimenting with English (Part 2) – Activities for learners to do outside the classroom [26 and counting!]
 In my blog post Experimenting with English: scaffolding learner autonomy, I discussed how I approached helping my learners to use English outside the classroom, drawing on learner autonomy theory and methodology (e.g.